pinobatch/pently/docs/pentlyas.md

 after the number.

 Duration is optional for each note.
 The `durations` command controls how missing durations are assigned.

-In `durations temporary`, as in MML, numbers after a note change the duration only for that note; only `l` commands affect later notes' implicit duration.
+* In `durations temporary` (the default), as in MML, numbers after a note change the duration only for that note.
+Only `l` commands affect later notes' implicit duration.
-By contrast, `durations stick` means numbers after a note apply to later notes in the pattern, as in LilyPond.
-If the first note lacks an explicit duration, its duration is one beat as defined by `time`.
-The default is `durations temporary`.
+* In `durations stick`, numbers after a note apply to later notes in the pattern, as in LilyPond.

+Unless otherwise specified, the first notes in a pattern last one beat as defined by `time`.

 A note's duration can be set in frames (1/60 second) instead of rows using the `g` (grace note) command, with the following note taking the remainder of the row.
 For example, `d4g e4 d2` produces a short D, an E taking the remainder of the quarter note, followed by a D half note.
 Grace note durations never stick.
+Be aware that grace notes longer than one row have poorly specified effects, particularly with the 20 percent longer frames of PAL.

 A note followed by a tilde `~` will not be retriggered but instead will be slurred into the following note.
 A note followed by a left